Robert C. Hilliard (attorney): Career

 In 1985, Hilliard founded The Law Offices of Robert C. Hilliard.
 It later became Hilliard Muñoz, until 2010 when Rudy Gonzales joined and the law firm became Hilliard Muñoz Gonzales, LLP, all based in Corpus Christi, Texas.
 Hilliard received his certification from the Texas Board of Legal Specialization in Personal Injury Trial Law in 1990 and Civil Trial Law in 1992.

 In 2012, Hilliard and Steve Shadowen co-founded Hilliard & Shadowen, LLP, in Austin, Texas, a law firm that engages in antitrust and civil rights litigation.

 In 2017, the firm Hilliard Muñoz Gonzales, LLP became Hilliard Martinez Gonzales, LLP in when founding partner Jacobo Munoz retired, and John Martinez was made managing partner.
 In 2020, they opened an office in Chicago, IL.

 In 2023, Hilliard Martinez Gonzales became Hilliard Law.

 Notable cases

 Icon Park/Tyre Sampson

-On March 24, 2022, Tyre Sampson, a 14-year-old boy, fell from a ride at Icon Park amusement park in Orlando, Florida.
+On March 24, 2022, Tyre Sampson, a 14-year-old boy, fell from a ride at Icon Park, an amusement park in Orlando, Florida.
 His parents hired attorneys Ben Crump and Bob Hilliard after their son fell to his death.
-On February 6, 2023, the Orlando FreeFall owner reached a settlement to begin dismantling ride after Sampson’s death.
+On February 6, 2023, the Orlando FreeFall owner reached a settlement to begin dismantling the ride after Sampson’s death.
 In May, 2023, the Florida Legislature passed the "Tyre Sampson Act".